 I had bhagara rice and dalcha at Sholapur.
 It is simple, delicious and can be paired with any curry.

-Though Hyderabadi cuisine is full of spicy food and tangy food that are flavourful.
-However, bhagara rice is one delicious variant that is flavourful and a mild-tasting dish.
+Hyderabadi cuisine is characterised by spicy and tangy dishes that are full of flavour.
+However, bhagara rice is a delicious variant that is both flavourful and mild-tasting.

 Why MSK Bhagara Rice Recipe: